andersx/molecularGSM/tutorial/double_ended_string/README.md

-## Double-ended String Method Tutorial - Claisen rearrangement
+## Double-Ended Growing String (GSM) Method Tutorial - Claisen rearrangement

 #### 1) Compile the program.
+First off, clone my repository:

+    $ git clone git@github.com:andersx/molecularGSM.git

-You will need to install BLAS and LAPACK first (if not already installed)
+You will need to install BLAS and LAPACK in order to compile (if not already installed):

     $ sudo apt-get install libblas-dev liblapack-dev